TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 * Covered briefly when talking about Heat Pump installation and initial Home Assistant setup.
 * Worth a deeper dive
 * Like Home Assistant, runs on a small Raspberry Pi level computer.
 Install the software on your own hardware or buy a kit from Open Energy Monitoring shop.
+* The one I've got looks like it came pre-configured to send data to an account already setup on Emoncms.org.
+There's a QR code on the side that takes you to a web view of the data.

 {% include candid-image.html src="/assets/images/home-assistant/emonTx5.jpg" alt="emonHP data logger" %}